DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/CI showdown.md

 | [Gitlab CI](https://docs.gitlab.com/ee/ci/) | All Gitlab tiers | <ul><li>Simple</li></ul> | <ul>Requires a [runner](https://docs.gitlab.com/runner/)</ul> |
 | [Tekton](https://tekton.dev/) | Kubernetes | <ul><li>More configurable</li><li>By being hosted in Kubernetes, no server is required</li></ul> | <ul><li>Requires more configuration</li></ul> |

-Now let's see at what a simple pipeline would look like:
+Now let's see what a simple pipeline would look like using each CI:

 === "Github Actions"